itscodenation/curriculum-15-16/units/5-javascript1_1/sessions/2-variable/README.md

 now gives us 24.

-######Order of Operations

-Remember PEMDAS:

-1. Parenthesis
-2. Exponent
-3. Multiplication
-4. Divison
-5. Addition
-6. Subtraction

-These are the same order of operations you follow in math class.
-See link in references for more.

 ######Increment

 It's your birthday today.
 You were 16 yesterday and now you are 17 today.
 Let's represent this in JavaScript: